 Andrew Hier is a senior advisor and partner at Cambridge Advisors to Family Enterprise, a highly specialized international advisory firm serving family enterprises.
 He is a fellow at Cambridge Institute for Family Enterprise, a leading education and research institute dedicated to the significant issues family enterprises face.
 Both organizations comprise Cambridge Family Enterprise Group, a global organization, founded in 1989, devoted to helping families achieve multigenerational success for their families, enterprises, and financial wealth.

 Mr. Hier is an internationally recognized expert and trusted advisor to multigenerational family enterprises.
 Since 2003, he has advised family-owned businesses around the world on strategies for growing and passing their enterprises to the next generation.
 His areas of focus include ownership issues; family and business governance; succession planning; performance evaluations of family employees; and family communication.
 He is a globally recognized expert on the ownership dimension of family enterprises, which encompasses ownership strategies, trust and estate planning, shareholder agreements, the owners’ council, shareholder unity, and preparing the next generation to serve as effective owners.

 Mr. Hier has authored important works on the unique ownership challenges of family enterprises.
 He recently authored, with Professor John Davis, a chapter on “Family Unity: What Is It, Why Is It Vital, and How to Achieve It” in the book Wealth of Wisdom (Wiley, 2018).
 He is co-author of the forthcoming book Understanding the Power of Ownership: A Guide to the Responsibilities and Rights of Family Enterprise Ownership (Cambridge Institute for Family Enterprise, to be published soon).
 He authored the articles “Key Diagnostic Parameters for Family Enterprise Functionality” (The Family Firm Institute Practitioner, 2015) and “Developing an Ownership Strategy” (Cambridge Institute for Family Enterprise).
-Mr. Hier is active in The Family Firm Institute (FFI), the preeminent association for family enterprise professionals, and served as co-chair of the 2014 FFI Global Conference in Washington D.C. and in 2020 he received the prestigious Interdisciplinary Achievement Award for outstanding achievement in the advancement of interdisciplinary services to business families.
+Mr. Hier is active in The Family Firm Institute (FFI), the preeminent association for family enterprise professionals.
+Mr. Hier served as co-chair of the 2014 FFI Global Conference in Washington D.C. and in 2020 he received the prestigious Interdisciplinary Achievement Award for outstanding achievement in the advancement of interdisciplinary services to business families.